The People vs. Democracy

 Why Our Freedom Is in Danger & How to Save It

 Liberal democracies across the globe are in serious decline, while far-right groups and authoritarian leaders—populists—are on the rise.
-Keynote speaker Yascha Mounk is a Harvard Lecturer and go-to authority on why democracy is in perilous danger.
-His third book—titled The People vs. Democracy: Why Democracy Is in Danger and How to Save It, due next year—offers a critically important rationale for this seismic change, weaving together historical, economic, and cultural analysis.
+Keynote speaker Yascha Mounk is a Harvard Lecturer and go-to authority on why democracy is in perilous danger (or the forces behind “democratic deconsolidation”—his own term).
+His third book, titled The People vs. Democracy: Why Democracy Is in Danger & How to Save It offers a critically important rationale for this seismic change, weaving together historical, economic, and cultural analysis.
 While offering a grim diagnosis, Mounk is also hopeful—in engaging talks, he offers practical methods for everyday citizens to combat this trend, and rediscover why our rights, freedoms, and protections are worth fighting for.

 Writing regularly for The New York Times, The Wall Street Journal, Foreign Affairs, CNN, The Nation, and Die Zeit—and appearing on radio and television in over ten countries—Mounk also writes “The Good Fight” column: articles on populism, resistance, activism, and the changing face of democracy for Slate magazine.
 He’s also the host of a new podcast, also called “The Good Fight,” which interviews political luminaries such as George Packer, Mark Blythe, Brian Klaas, and more.